 Empathy is the ability to be understanding of and sensitive to another person’s feelings and thoughts without having had the same experience.
 In an earlier post, Pelochino described empathy as the foundation of design thinking.
 Innovators and designers develop a deep emotional understanding of people’s needs, and they use this knowledge to address complex problems.
 How can empathy be developed in classrooms and schools?
 Read more

 It is that time of year again… it’s testing season!
-In California, students in public and charter schools are taking the new Smarter Balanced Assessments, aligned to the Common Core Standards, for the first time!
+In California, students in public and charter schools are taking the Smarter Balanced Assessments, aligned to the Common Core Standards.
 The stakes are high… teachers have been working hard to prepare students and now it is students’ chance to show what they know on the test.
 This time of year is stressful for everybody: teachers, students, administrators and even parents.
 Since emotions are contagious, if students are anxious teachers might become agitated too!
 Read more

 When we present students with a new unit or project, we often explain what students are going to learn.
 As we were taught in teacher preparation, it is very important to have clear, explicit and measurable objectives for our lessons.
 Generally, we also explain how they are going to learn this content (through hands-on activities, going to the lab, searching the internet or all of the above).
 Something that is not so commonly shared with students is the social and emotional competencies that they’ll need in order to learn; in other words, the skills that will allow them to perform the proposed tasks (the how) in order to reach the learning objective (the what).